The-Mastoget-Organization/about/README.md

 [Privacy Policy](https://github.com/The-Mastoget-Organization/privacypolicy)
 [Terms of Service](https://github.com/The-Mastoget-Organization/termsofservice)

+## Redirector
+Used to redirect main indexed traffic to the main processor.<br>
+✓Mastoget - x10 Hosting

 ## Main Processor
 It gathers the data from a relay.<br>
-✓Mastoget - x10 Hosting<br>
-Note: Soon to redirect in a Vercel processor.
+✓Mastogetprocessor - Vercel

 ## Current Active Relays
 It gathers the data from various Mastodon servers.<br>